An authentic Maasai, Hadzabe and Datoga tour

 About the authentic, Maasai, Hadzabe, and Datoga tour

-The Datoga people are Nilotic pastoralists living only in Tanzania.
-They are semi-nomads (population about 85 000).
-The Datoga are polygynous and patrilineal with a strong warrior tradition and male domination of political and social life.
+The Datoga are Nilotic pastoralists living only in Tanzania who are semi-nomads (population about 85 000).
+The Datoga have a strong warrior tradition and male domination of political and social life.
 They are also talented blacksmiths.
-Join this adventure and deep dive into the indigenous cultures.
+Join this adventure and deep dive into the indigenous cultures and see the most amazing African wildlife.

 DAY 1.
 Welcome to Tanzania